View all current alerts (3)

 The steep right bank requires re-profiling to allow plants to become established and to reduce the amount of silt entering the river.
 Furthermore, the trees on the left (east) bank over shade the river, restricting the growth of in-channel and marginal plants.
 Below is the proposed design for the river restoration.

-If you would like to find out more information about the project, please contact Jane Everett - email@example.com
+If you would like to find out more information about the project, please contact Sarah Caleb - email@example.com

 The River Lea flows along the eastern edge of Manor Road Park in a deep, restricted channel.
 The riverbed is concrete and the river runs between concrete walls or steps with metal railings.